-- 1. Members whose names appeared on the Depository Register as on the "Record Date" i.e. November 20, 2023, are eligible to attend the Annual General Meeting (AGM) and receive the dividend. - 2.
+- 1. Members whose names appeared on the Depository Register as on the "Record Date" i.e. November 10, 2024, are eligible to attend the Annual General Meeting (AGM) and receive the dividend. - 2.
 A Member entitled to attend and vote at the AGM may appoint a Proxy to attend and vote in his/her stead.
-A copy of the "Proxy Form", duly filled and stamped requires emailing at lovello@lovello.club not later than 48 hours before the AGM. - According to the Bangladesh Securities & Exchange Commission's Notification No. BSEC/CMRRCD/2016-158/208/Admin/81 dated June 20, 2018 the Company will send the Annual Report 2022-23 in soft-copy format to the e-mail of the shareholders available in their Beneficial Owners (BO) accounts maintained with the CDBL. - 4.
-In case of non-receipt of Annual Report 2022-23 of the Company that will be sent through email, Members may download the same from the 'Investors Information' section of the Company's website: www.lovello.club.
-Login process along with the joining link of the 12th AGM will be available at the 'Investors Information' section of the Company's website; members are requested to check the login details.
-Members may also send an email at lovello@lovello.club for queries or assistance to join the AGM.
+A copy of the "Proxy Form", duly filled and stamped requires emailing at secretary@lovello.club not later than 48 hours before the AGM. - 3.
+According to the Bangladesh Securities & Exchange Commission's Notification No. BSEC/CMRRCD/2016-158/208/Admin/81 dated June 20, 2018 the Company will send the Annual Report 2023-24 in soft-copy format to the e-mail of the shareholders available in their Beneficial Owners (BO) accounts maintained with the CDBL. - 4.
+In case of non-receipt of Annual Report 2023-24 of the Company that will be sent through email, Members may download the same from the 'Investors Information' section of the Company's website: www.lovello.club.
+Login process along with the joining link of the 13th AGM will be available at the 'Investors Information' section of the Company's website; members are requested to check the login details.
+Members may also send an email at secretary@lovello.club for queries or assistance to join the AGM. - 5.
+In compliance with the Bangladesh Securities and Exchange Commission's Circular No.: SEC/CMRRCD/2009-193/ 154; dated: 24 October 2013, No Gift/Gift Coupon/Food Box shall be distributed at the upcoming AGM of the Company.